webplatform/docs-wpd/Infrastructure/analysis/2013-Usage_and_future_state/index.md

 === 3.2.
 Refactor overview ===

 * Linux release: Ubuntu 12.04 LTS is planned to be used on ALL instances;
-* Some other ideas to improve the infrastructure are described in [WPD:Infrastructure/priorities], altough relevant to the project, they are considered out of scope of the present document;
+* Some other ideas to improve the infrastructure are described in [WPD:Infrastructure/priorities], although relevant to the project, they are considered out of scope of the present document;
 * In addition to the ideas described in the wiki, some other changes are described considered key to this refactor and has an issue number to work on:
 ** [http://project.webplatform.org/infrastructure/issues/INFR-39 #INFR-39]
 ** [http://project.webplatform.org/infrastructure/issues/INFR-40 #INFR-40]